mathesar-foundation/mathesar-wiki/design/specs/working-with-columns.md

 To simplify the way we handle the filtering of columns based on the content of a field, we have nested the NULL condition under the 'Empty' definition, which also includes empty strings.

 ## Providing options to solve problems when presenting warnings (Help me fix this problem)
 Whenever possible, we want to guide users towards resolving problems that hinder their goals within Mathesar.
 We are introducing a pattern for specific warnings to present suggested actions based on the context.
-In this case, for example, we allow users to navigate to pre-filtered views in order solve issues that prevent them from changing column settings.
+For example, in this case, we allow users to navigate to pre-filtered views to solve issues that prevent them from changing column settings.

 ## Column vs. Table Constraints
 There were some concerns over having both table-level and column-level constraints.
 We are introducing a help/more info icon next to some options so that users can learn more about them.
 Once we have the design for the complete set of functionality for the MVP, we can look at the different ways we can educate users within Mathesar.

+## Filters
+Filters, as presented in this document, are no longer consistent with the latest design updates.
+The panel component has proven to be incompatible with many of our use cases, and we have opted for a dropdown component instead.